steveaker/power-BI/README.md

 I came across dataset online from Mary’s pharmaceutical store and cherished how well and organized the data is and hence have dived in to practice my skills of data cleaning, analysis and visualization

-Power BI Concept Applied
-•	DAX Concepts: calculated column,
-•	Custom column, year(), IF ().
-•	Data modelling: Star schema (*:1)

 # Problem Statement

-   •	What drug category has the highest profit margin?
+  What is the highest sales revenue?
-   •	Are there drugs that are frequently sold together or have a high correlation in sale?
+  Are there drugs that are frequently sold together or have a high correlation in sale?
-   •	What are the average daily quantity of drugs sold?
+  What drug category has the highest sales margin?
-   •	Are there specific days or times when sales are consistently lower or higher?
+  Are there specific days or times when sales are consistently lower or higher?
-   •	What are the overall sales trend over the years?
+  What are the overall sales trend over the years?
-   •	What drug category contributes the highest sales revenue?
+  What drug category contributes or generates more sale?